-The Program Director, as chairperson of the Manpower, Education and Training Committee, oversees the delivery of the program with assistance from the Dean of Post Graduate Education along with members of the Manpower and Education Committee.
+The Programme Director, oversees the delivery of the programme with assistance from the Dean of Post Graduate Education along with members of the Training Regulations & Standards Committee.
 Educational Supervisors are nominated Consultant Trainers from each designated Training Unit and ensure that there is a direct line of accountability from College to Training Unit to Consultant Trainer to Trainee.